 Amazon is king of optimizing workflows.
-From 1-click book purchasing to same day delivery, the optimization is real.
-It seems rather obvious that many of these gains are fruits from the massive data grove they have grown over time.
+From 1-click book purchasing, to same day delivery, the optimization is tangible.
+Many of these gains are fruits from the massive data grove they have grown over time.

-This brings me to the reporting of the recent wrist-band requirement for Amazon warehouse workers.
-Much of the coverage I have read focuses around the theme of, “Amazon wants to wring out more from their low paid transient workers.”
-While this may be the case, it misses the much bigger point.
-Amazon can’t scale if it simply improves efficiency by a few percent, it is always working on both incremental and step-level improvement functions.
+After reading recent reports of a wristband requirement for Amazon warehouse workers, I thought of course, more data!
+However, much of the coverage focuses around workers rights: “Amazon wants to wring out more from their low paid transient workers.”
+While Amazon's extremely capitalistic motivations are clear, I believe it misses a much bigger point.
+Amazon can’t scale if it simply improves efficiency on the backs of human workers.
 Knowing when someone works or how utilized they are may be side-effect of the wrist bands, but not the primary motivator.

 Amazon wants to train robots on how to pack more efficiently.
+They want to know which motions and movement patterns relate to highest quality box packing.
+They want to know what general and motions people are making.
 Where are the robots you may ask?
-Instead of building expensive robots and training them on the job with higher failure rates, why not train in software and back test against real world data?
-I bet these wrist bands are going to be used as training data to improve packing algorithms for the soon to be announced packing robot.
-Additionally they could be used to improve the intra-warehouse workflows as well.
+Instead of building expensive robots and training them on the job with high failure rates, why not train in software and back test against real world data?
+I bet these wrist bands have more use as training data for different types of networks.
+The robots are coming.